Introduction to Heat Protectant

 Why Heat Styling is Damaging

-High temperatures (especially above 350°F/175°C) break down the natural keratin in hair, leading to dryness, split ends, breakage, and frizz.
-Hair can lose moisture and elasticity, making it more vulnerable to permanent damage.
+Heat (particularly heat over 350°F/175°C) dissolves the natural keratin in hair, resulting in dryness, split ends, breakage, and frizz.
+Hairs can lose moisture and elasticity and become more susceptible to permanent damage.

 What is a Heat Protectant?

-It is a product—often in spray, serum, or cream form—that acts as a barrier between your hair and the hot styling tool.
-It helps reduce moisture loss, prevent breakage, and keep your strands smooth and shiny.
+It is any product, usually in spray, serum or cream form, that prevents your hair and the hot styling tool coming into contact with one another.
+It will minimize water loss, avoid breakage and leave your strands looking smooth and shiny.

 How Does Heat Protectant Work?

-It form a thin film on the hair strand that distributes heat evenly and reduces direct heat contact.
+It creates a thin layer on the hair strand for an even heat distribution and reduces direct heat contact.

 The Science Behind the Shield

-Most contain silicones like dimethicone or cyclomethicone that coat the hair and resist high temperatures.
-Some include natural oils, proteins, or polymers that help fortify the hair structure.
+Most of them include silicones such as dimethicone or cyclomethicone that cover the hair and protect against elevated temperatures.
+Others include natural oils, proteins or polymers that fortify the hair structure.

 Common Ingredients in Heat Protectants

-- Natural oils like argan or coconut oil – Add softness and protect.
+- Natural oils such as argan or coconut oil- Add softness and protect.

 Types of Heat Protectants